AjaxGb/Sublime-MCFunction/README.md

 # Sublime-MCFunction
-A Sublime Text 3 plugin to add syntax highlighting and other functionality for the function file format (`.mcfunction`) added to Minecraft in the 1.12 prereleases.
+A Sublime Text 3 package that adds syntax highlighting and other functionality for Minecraft's function file format (`.mcfunction`) added in the 1.12 prereleases.

 ![Demonstration of highlighting](pics/demo1.png)
 *Shown using Monokai*